Catel/Catel.Docs/src/vnext/catel-mvvm/locators-naming-conventions/view-model-locator.md

 Starting with Catel 3.0, there are several ways to hook up a view model to the view.
 When a view is constructed, an MVVM behavior is added to the view.
 Thanks to these MVVM behaviors, it is possible to use exactly the same logic on 3rd party controls.

+@alert important
 Note that the while using the conventions, magic words such as "View", "Control", "UserControl", "Window" and "Page" will be stripped from the view name while locating the view model type
+@end

 ## Resolving by naming convention

-If the *GetViewModelType* method returns *null* (which is the default behavior), the view will resolve the *IViewModelLocator* from the *ServiceLocator*.
-Then it will use the *ResolveViewModel* method to resolve the view model based on the type of the view.
+If the `GetViewModelType` method returns `null` (which is the default behavior), the view will resolve the `IViewModelLocator` from the `ServiceLocator`.
+Then it will use the `ResolveViewModel` method to resolve the view model based on the type of the view.

 For example, the following view: